Monday, April 19, 2010

 Writer Defined

 This morning I happened upon the blog of paranormal author Jo Lynne Valerie.
 She posed some interesting questions that I felt compelled to answer about why someone is defined as a writer, by themself as well as by others.
 I liked a response that came after my own in which the person wrote that one can be able to dance reasonably well without being considered a dancer, or sing pleasantly enough without being considered a singer, so surely not everyone who has written should be considered a writer.
 Now everyone dances and sings and writes, but when it comes to the latter while everyone does scribble thank you notes and emails and shopping lists, surely not everyone has it in them to write a book.
 Writing an entire book (I'm not referring to a ten page children's book here but a text with some heft to it) is most definitely an accomplishment, even it the thing happens to be atrocious.
 That's why people will congratulate you even though they haven't read it and have no idea if it's coherent, just as someone will congratulate a woman for giving birth even if she hasn't parented yet and they have no idea if she'll be any good at it.
 The initial congratulations is earned by the act of labor.
 Writing a book, writing a readable book, and writing a good book are three very different achievements indeed.
 If you only manage to pull off the first task, it's still more than many who think of themselves as having writing talent manage to do.
 In short, you can write without talent and you can be talented without writing.
 And unfortunately, you can also write with talent without being read by very many.
-Below is what I wrote on Jo Lynne Valerie's blog in response to her fascinating query.
+Below is what I wrote in response to her query.

 * * * * *